 The General Assembly is the only part of the United Nations that represents all 193 member states, each of which has one vote.
 The assembly's president changes with each annual session.
-The president of the sixty-eighth session is John W. Ashe [PDF] of Antigua and Barbuda.
+The president of the sixty-ninth session is Sam K. Kutesa, Minister of Foreign Affairs of Uganda.

 Often voting blocs are formed around groups such as the G77, a loose coalition of member states from the developing world.
 Resolutions need a two-thirds majority to pass.
 In addition, the UN's nonmember observer states, which include the Vatican, have the right to speak at assembly meetings but cannot vote on resolutions.

 Membership can at times be a contentious issue.
 Taiwan has been denied UN membership for more than two decades due to objections from China, which holds a permanent seat on the Security Council and considers Taiwan part of its sovereign territory.
 Palestine's status in the UN has also been controversial.
 The 2011 General Assembly session was dominated by a controversial bid for recognition of Palestine as a member state, which stalled in the Security Council after the United States vowed to veto.
 However, at the 2012 General Assembly, members passed a resolution, 138-9 (41 abstained), to upgrade the Palestinian Authority's status from nonmember observer entity status to nonmember observer state status.
 This change gives the territory, which has disputed statehood, a similar status to that of the Vatican and allows it to serve on various UN bodies.